North vs Davis Elementary: Leander ISD vs Austin ISD at a Similar Price (2025 TEA)

 Can You Tell Which District a School Belongs To Just by Looking at the Numbers?

-So Davis costs roughly $95,000 more and scores 2 points lower.
-The premium is not about the school.
-It is about location, neighborhood character, and what “north Austin” means to different buyers.
+Pricing is closer than you might guess.
+The choice is less about a school price gap and more about location, neighborhood character, and what “north Austin” means to different buyers.
 Some people want the Austin city limits and everything that comes with them.
-Others want the Cedar Park address and the Leander ISD name.
+Others want the Leander address and the Leander ISD name.
 Neither choice is wrong, but the trade offs are real and worth understanding before you sign anything.

 North vs Davis Elementary: Quick Comparison